 - Over 1500 cryptocurrencies are supported.

-If you’re looking for cold storage without the expense of the higher priced Ledger and Trezor, KeepKey is a solid alternative.
+If you’re looking for cold storage without the expense of the higher-priced Ledger and Trezor, KeepKey is a solid alternative.
 It features its own exchange and is highly resilient to viruses because it doesn’t have its own operating system.
-It is compatible across Android, Linux, PC, and Mac systems, but it is limited in the number of cryptocurrencies it supports.
+It is compatible across Android, Linux, PC, and Mac systems but is limited in the number of cryptocurrencies it supports.

 - Cold wallet